Stockbridge, Edinburgh: The Colonies

-Between Glenogle Road and the Water of Leith are eleven parallel streets, collectively known as the "Stockbridge Colonies", built between 1861 and 1911 by the Edinburgh Co-operative Building Company to provide low-cost housing for the artisan class.
+Between Glenogle Road and the Water of Leith are twelve parallel streets, collectively known as the "Stockbridge Colonies", built between 1861 and 1911 by the Edinburgh Co-operative Building Company to provide low-cost housing for the artisan class.
 The streets are named after the company's founders, including geologist and writer Hugh Miller (1802–56).
 The colony houses are now coveted properties, due partly to their location near the Royal Botanic Garden and Inverleith Park, and ease of access to the city centre.

 St Bernard's Well

 This mineral water well is on the south bank of the Water of Leith, on an estate once known as St Bernard's.
 Just below a footpath is St Bernard's Well (55°57′19.1″N 3°12′41.4″W); a small well-house was originally built in 1760.
 The waters of the well were held in high repute for their medicinal qualities, and the nobility and gentry took summer quarters in the valley to drink deep draughts of the water and take the country air.

 In 1788 Lord Gardenstone, a wealthy Court of Session law lord, who thought he had benefited from the mineral spring, commissioned Alexander Nasmyth to design a new pump room and ornate structure over.
 The builder John Wilson began work in 1789.
 It is in the shape of a circular Greek temple supported by ten tall Doric order columns, based on Sibyl's Temple at Tivoli.
 The original statue (made of Coade Stone) was all but unrecognisable by 1820 and the temple stood for 50 years with no statue.

 In 1884 the lands (including the well) were purchased by the Edinburgh publisher William Nelson, who commissioned the current statue of Hygieia from David Watson Stevenson and presented the improved well to the city as a landmark.

 St Bernard's F.C., a once successful Scottish team but now defunct were named after the famous well and played in Stockbridge.
 The mosaic interior is by Thomas Bonnar.

 The superiority of much of the St Bernard's estate was purchased in the 1790s by Sir Henry Raeburn, who almost immediately began selling it off by feu charters, although he continued to live in St. Bernard's House until his death in 1823.
-(The house was demolished in 1826 to make way for the east side of Carlton Street).
+(The house was demolished in 1826 to make way for the east side of Carlton Street.)